 As we all know, the Equator is the horizontal line in the middle of the Earth that separates the northern and southern hemispheres.
 It is the parallel of 0° latitude.
 Latitude is part of the geographical coordinate related to the north and south parts.

 The latitude determines how long the day and night is in a region.
 This also affects how long twilight lasts.
 You can also determine the position of the sun during noon with the latitude.
-The rule of thumb is that the sun rises earlier and sunsets later during March until September Equinox the farther up north you are.
+The rule of thumb is that the sun rises earlier and sets later during the March until September Equinox the farther up north you are.
 During these times, the northern hemisphere is more tilted towards the sun.

-Earth’s tilt Sun the 4 seasons
+Earth’s tilt and the 4 seasons

-During the summer, we enjoy longer days, and it’s the other way around during the winter.
+During the summer, we enjoy longer days and it’s the other way around during the winter.
 Twilights are also longer in the summer.
 But it’s not that simple.
 By December, the sun is near the southern hemisphere.
 This is why people from the southern parts experience the longest day of the year called the summer solstice but in December.
 For the northern part of the globe, the summer solstice happens around June.

 Since the summer solstice is the longest day of the year, you would think that the sunrise is early and the sunset is late.
 However, there are some places in the world where this isn’t the case.
-We can blame this on the combination of the Earth’s orbit and the 23.5-degree tilt.
+We can blame this on the combination of the Earth’s orbit and the 23.5 degree tilt.

 Whichever part of the earth is tilted towards the sun, you can expect that it is summer time in those regions.
 However, for the southern hemisphere, the opposite happens.
 Since the tilt of the earth is not always the same, the time of twilights and seasons are unpredictable.
-One thing is almost always the same, though, the tilt is commonly aligned with the North Star.
+One thing is almost always the same though, the tilt is commonly aligned with the North Star.

 Altitudes and double sunsets